Ready to start creating amazing images with Midjourney but not sure how to get inspiration?

 3. Get inspiration via Social Media

-We will go over a few of the most popular ones below but don't forget that there's more out there.
-For example, Pinterest and Facebook Groups.
+We will go over a few of the most popular ones below but don't forget that there's more out there—for example, Pinterest and Facebook Groups.

 Note: Keep in mind that most people just share their (amazing) AI images, but not all of them will share how they have created them.